tarnalitska/Erba/README.md

-# Erba 🌿

-## What is Erba?
+## Erba🌿

-Erba is a mobile application for safe cosmetic product selection.
+Erba is an iOS mobile application for safe cosmetic product selection.
 We help users understand the composition of cosmetic products and take care of their health.

-### Key Features
+## Features

 🔍 Barcode Scanning
 - Instant cosmetic composition analysis